Amazon Cloud Directory – A Cloud-Native Directory for Hierarchical Data

 Pricing and Availability

-Cloud Directory is available now in the US East (Northern Virginia), US East (Ohio), US West (Oregon), EU (Ireland), Asia Pacific (Sydney), and Asia Pacific (Singapore) Regions and you can start using it today.
+Cloud Directory is available now in the US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Ireland), Asia Pacific (Sydney), and Asia Pacific (Singapore) Regions and you can start using it today.

 - Storage – $0.25 / GB / month